meconlen/stringAlgorithms/README.md

 The algorithms are templated code which only requiring copying the C++ header files

-To build the tests and examples run
+To build the tests and examples you will need a system with autotools and CUnit.

     $ autoreconf -i
     $ ./configure